NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 ### nuget.exe CLI

 The NuGet CLI, `nuget.exe`, is the command-line utility for Windows that provides all NuGet capabilities; it can also be run on Mac OSX and Linux using [Mono](http://www.mono-project.com/docs/getting-started/install/) with some limitations.
 Unlike `dotnet`, the `nuget.exe` CLI does not affect project files and does not update `packages.config` when installing packages.

+Use the nuget.exe CLI to target either .NET Framework or .NET Standard.

 Installation: